Guide Price Meaning Explained for Home Buyers

 Property condition

 The state of the property itself is a significant factor.
-Occasionally, an estate agent may propose a relatively low guide price to generate interest in a property, boost the number of viewings, and secure a rapid sale.
+Sometimes, an estate agent may suggest a low guide price.
+This can create interest in a property.
+It can also increase the number of viewings and help sell the property quickly.

 When a property listing features a guide price, it may imply (though not always) that the property has considerable shortcomings.